DerKorsar/freakydude.github.io/content/posts/2022-09-30-Flash_Marlin_SidewinderX2/index.md

 1. Install Pronterface
 1. Install STM32CubeProgrammer
 1. PowerOn your Artillery Sidewinder X2
-1. Connect your PC/Mac/Laptop with USB to your Sidewinder
+1. Connect your PC/Mac/Laptop with USB to your Sidewinder (You need the CH340ser driver) (If the computer does't detect the new device, you need to remove the bottom cover of the printer and close the +3.3V and BOOT0 contacts on the board using a jumper and reconnect to computer.)
 1. Start Pronterface
    1. Connect with 115200 Baud to your Printer
    1. Type `M997` at bottom right